 This, as it turns out, is not so.

-Although means goals certainly can be useful, achieving them is not what our life is about.
+Although means goals certainly can be helpful, achieving them is not what our life is about.

-And what would truly make me, and the people I love, happy?
+- And what would genuinely make me and the people I love happy?

-Growing or developing ourselves and contributing to society are both part of our spiritual needs.
-And acting on those needs is the surest way to find fulfilment.
+Growing or developing ourselves and contributing to society are essential parts of our spiritual needs.
+And acting on those needs is the surest way to find fulfillment.

-These are two of the three main categories, or “buckets”, we can divide our lives into: experiences, growth, and contribution.
+These are two of the three main categories or ‘buckets’ you can divide our lives into experiences, growth, and contribution.

-The three most important questions we can therefore ask ourselves, are:
+The three most important questions you can ask yourself are: